A bleak, experiential futures installation exploring how the future of vibrant communities look like.

 Client Project Brief

-What are the futures of vibrant communities?
+What are the futures of vibrant communities in Pittsburgh?

 This slice of the future was called Peoples’ Vertex, a secret community gathering space for people and organisations to exchange help and share a sense of camaraderie.